rregeer/dotnet-tdd-example/README.md

 Add brand information to the product.
 If there´s no brand information then the brand is null.
 The brand is in a separate elastic-search index "brand".
 The type is "brand".
-The brand can also be retrieved separately from the product, so create a seperate brandRetriever taht can be used in the productRetriever.
+The brand can also be retrieved separately from the product, so create a seperate brandRetriever that can be used in the productRetriever.

 Brand:
 - brandId (int)